 The Olin Collaboratory Summer Institute has provided participants from around the country and around the world with the opportunity to conceive and catalyze change in engineering education.
-In 2017, Designing Student-Centered Learning Experiences was held June 5-9 on our Needham campus.
-Dates for 2018 will be announced shortly.
+In 2018, Designing Student-Centered Learning Experiences will be held June 4-8 on our Needham campus.

 Designing Student-Centered Learning Experiences is a weeklong interactive workshop for faculty teams engaged in a curricular change effort at their own institution.
 Through participatory workshops, immersive design exercises, and presentations from experts, teams of faculty learn about, experience, and practice effective, engaging teaching approaches for new and meaningful STEM curricula.
-Program sessions help you to:
+Through the Summer Institute experience, we aim to create a learning environment for participants that

 Together with others from comparable institutions, you and your team develop concrete action plans for curricular change.
 Sessions are highly participatory and you are challenged to continually consider new ideas and put novel approaches into practice.
 Institute attendees acquire a new lens through which to view their projects, an expanded repertoire of techniques and solutions, and concrete steps to take their plans forward.